JaroslavTulach/matrixultimate/README.md

 $ apt install libgsl-dev # on Ubuntu
 ```

+Then we also need **GraalVM** RC6 or newer - download it from http://graalvm.org

 ### The Computation

-The goal is to write a *single* algorithm in Java and use it in different setups.
-As such let's encapsulate
+The goal of this example is to write a *single* algorithm in Java and use it
-the algorithm into its own class
+in different setups.
+As such let's encapsulate the algorithm into its own class
 [FindBiggestSquare](src/main/java/org/apidesign/demo/matrixultimate/FindBiggestSquare.java) and let it accept
 an implementation of [GreatScientificLibrary](src/main/java/org/apidesign/demo/matrixultimate/GreatScientificLibrary.java)
 as an argument during construction.
 The `GreatScientificLibrary` interface is an abstraction over the operations